SMPyBandits/SMPyBandits/README.md

 ----

 ## Remarks
 - Everything here is done in an imperative, object oriented style.
-I will document the API of the Arms and Policy classes.
+The API of the Arms, Policy and MultiPlayersPolicy classes is documented [in this file (`API.md`)](API.md).
 - The code is [clean](logs/main_pylint_log.txt), valid for both [Python 2](logs/main_pylint_log.txt) and [Python 3](logs/main_pylint3_log.txt).
 - Some piece of code come from the [pymaBandits](http://mloss.org/software/view/415/) project, but most of them were refactored.
 Thanks to the initial project!
 - [G.Varoquaux](http://gael-varoquaux.info/)'s [joblib](https://pythonhosted.org/joblib/) is used for the [`Evaluator`](Environment/Evaluator.py) class, so the simulations can easily be parallelized.
 (Put `n_jobs = -1` or `PARALLEL = True` in the config file to use all your CPU cores, as it is by default).